 7. Real Time Payments

-Canada’s new real-time payments system, called the “Real-Time Rail,” is a 24/7/365 system that will facilitate the delivery of low-value payments in a matter of seconds when it comes online in 2020.
-Real Time Payments will provide a faster alternative to less efficient payment options, support last-minute payments, and provide certainty of receipt.
+Canada’s newest payment rail in nearly 40 years will be Real-Time Rail (RTR), that will facilitate the delivery of low-value payments in a matter of seconds.
+RTR will provide a faster alternative to less efficient payment options, support last-minute payments and provide certainty of receipt.

 8. Commercial Card Payments

 Visa, MasterCard and American Express are the main credit card associations in Canada.
 Interac is the main debit card system operating in Canada.
 Debit cards supporting both Visa and Interac networks are also available.
 Domestic transactions made via these cards are processed through the Interac system, with online and international transactions processed via the Visa network.

 9. Know your Customer and Due Diligence in Canada